 1. ‘Lemony Lace’ Elderberry (Sambucus racemosa)

 In the summer of 2014, I received this showy little shrub (see showy photo above) in the mail from Proven Winners and couldn’t wait to add it to my front garden.
 The foliage is a vibrant chartreuse and I love the feathery texture of the leaves.
-I imagine I’ll get even more foliage over time as it starts to fill in.
+It provides a vibrant backdrop for my deep purple bearded irises.
 The shrub is hardy to zone 4 and deer resistant, which is a bonus because sometimes the deer consider my front garden a tasty buffet.

 (image courtesy of ProvenWinners ColorChoice)